BS in Industrial Design

 Prospective students of all kinds come to visit our studios.
 New faces can be seen everywhere — learning, watching, considering if Thomas Jefferson University Industrial Design is the place for them.
 We welcome anyone considering this question, grad or undergrad, to come and see firsthand what we do here.
 Come for a tour, chat with our faculty, partner with a student and see what a typical day is like.

 We realize that not everyone has that luxury, though.
-For those who can’t stop by, we’ve assembled several videos below that offer a glimpse into the Jefferson Industrial Design program.
+For those who can’t stop by, we’ve assembled videos below offering a glimpse into the Jefferson Industrial Design program.

 Hear firsthand from our students and faculty about what it's like to be an Industrial Design major.